algotrade-research/scalping-strategy/README.md

 ## Data
 - **Input Data:** `data/insample.csv`
 - **Data Period:** For example, January 2023 to December 2023
-- Tick based data is really noise and hard to develop the larger take profit strategy so I convert to 1 minute candle data for less noise and enhance more technical analysis

 ## In-sample Backtesting Result
 The in-sample backtesting results are summarized in a performance table and visualized with a cumulative PNL chart.